 Jury’s Thoughts: “A keen meditation on the complexities of identity and desire, Polar Vortex is the unsettling examination of a failing marriage… Memories cascade and clash as Mootoo masterfully dismantles the stories the narrators tell themselves in language as unsparing as winter.”

 My Thoughts: I’m not surprised to see this on the list.
 It’s the only one I haven’t read yet, but I’m looking forward to it.
+(My Review)

 The Glass Hotel by Emily St. John Mandel, HarperCollins